-As you pull near the building, an SJCC staff member will ask who you are picking up and radio to the child’s camp group.
+As you pull near the building, an SJCC staff member will ask who you are picking up and call to the child’s camp group.
 You will proceed to a loading station.
-Once parked, our staff will check your identification (to ensure you are on the child’s approved pick-up list), and sign the child out of camp.
-During this process, SJCC staff will bring the child to your car, and help them (as needed) get into the vehicle and fasten their seatbelts.
+Once parked, our staff will check your identification to ensure you are on the child’s approved pick-up list and sign the child out of camp.
+During this process, SJCC staff will bring the child to your car and help them (as needed) to get into the vehicle and fasten their seatbelts.
 We ask that you stay in the car during this time.

 What do I do if I have questions during the camp day?